zeitgitter/zeitgitterd/doc/ServerOperation.md

 an ASCII-only email with the following contents is emailed to `clear@stamper.itconsult.co.uk`:

-- The contents of `hashes.log`
-- An empty line.
-- An additional line `Parent: <commit ID>` indicating the current `HEAD` of the `git` repository.
-This is to ensure cryptographic linking of the `git` repository commit ID to the contents of the file.
+- The just-created commit ID, indicating the current `HEAD` of the `git` repository.

-The returned answer is stored as `hashes.asc`, from `-----BEGIN PGP SIGNED MESSAGE-----` to `-----END PGP SIGNATURE-----`, inclusively.
+The returned answer is stored as `stamper.asc`, from `-----BEGIN PGP SIGNED MESSAGE-----` to `-----END PGP SIGNATURE-----`, inclusively.

 Before committing the PGP Timestamp, the following checks should be
 applied:

-- The answer arrives within 15 minutes
+- The answer arrives before the next commit has been created on that branch.
-- All the contents sent to timestamper are included in the reply.
-- At most 20 additional lines, either empty or starting with `#`, are present; each not longer than 100 bytes; each can be either before or after the original message.
+- Besides the commit ID, at most 20 additional lines, either empty or starting with `#`, are present; each not longer than 100 bytes; each can be either before or after the original message.
 - The message contains only carriage, newline, and printable ASCII characters (` `…`~`).
-- The signature matches.
+- The signature matches and is recent.
 - It is recommended that carriage returns are stripped from the message.
   This will not modify the validity of the signature but will increase the delta compression ability of `git`, as the list of hashes in both